do-io/astrogon/src/content/home/-index.md

 ---
-image: "@assets/astrogon-star.svg"
+image: "@assets/2022.svg"
 imageAlt: Astrogon logo
-title: Astrogon
+title: DO Life
-content: A rapidly-customizable template for a blog, documentation, and more.
+content: A blog documenting the life of a Charismatic Codefauna.
 button:
   label: See the Code
   link: https://github.com/astrogon/astrogon